AbhinavPInamdar/Reachin/README.md

 # ReachInbox Email Aggregator

 A simple, clean email aggregator built for the ReachInbox assignment.
-This version uses straightforward, intern-level code that's easy to understand and maintain.

 ## Features Implemented (6/6)